Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 - Spending 10 minutes stretching on your yoga mat can feel amazing.

-Worry less about what time of day is best to exercise and just make time -- any time -- to boost your body's endorphins and other feel-good hormones.
+Worry less about what time of day is best to exercise and just make time, any time, to boost your body's endorphins and other feel-good hormones.
 Make sure to listen to your body.

-Create a Consistent Sleep Schedule
+How New Parents Can Create a Flexible Sleep Schedule

 Creating a disciplined bedtime routine will pay off in future years.
 Once your baby starts sleeping through the night, next, you'll be asking how much sleep older children need.
-By establishing consistency from the beginning, you're instilling good “sleep hygiene” for the whole family.

 Sleeping can be challenging for a new parent.
 Read our blog to learn how to fix your sleep schedule.